epragalakis/guile-tape/README.md

 The code is messy and there are bugs.

-Also, the module's name is **Tape** it is not following the [TAP](https://testanything.org/) spec.
+Curently, Tape is not following the [TAP](https://testanything.org/) specification (but it probably will in the future).

-In the future it might evolve further, to better serve my TDD needs.

 ## Example